dqops/dqo/docs/integrations/airflow/run-checks-use-case.md

 An issue becomes visible in the Airflow Web UI.
 One of the recent task circles became red in the DAG.
 The failure is shown in the DAG details.
 The _load new data_ task has not been started due to an issue.
-The default value "all_success" of the _trigger_rule_ parameter of the operator demands all directly upstream tasks have succeeded.
+The default value "all_success" of the _trigger_rule_ parameter of the operator demands all directly upstream tasks have finished.

 ![airflow-3](https://dqops.com/docs/images/integrations/airflow/run-checks-use-case/airflow-3.png)